Demystifying Retrieval-Augmented Generation

 Difference Between Retrieval-Augmented Generation and Semantic Search

 In contrast, semantic search is primarily designed to match a user’s query with the most relevant documents based on meaning rather than mere keyword matching.
-It often utilizes natural language processing techniques to understand the intent behind the user's search query and locate content that aligns with that intent.
+It often utilises natural language processing techniques to understand the intent behind the user's search query and locate content that aligns with that intent.
 While semantic search can effectively retrieve relevant documents, it does not generate new content or elaborate on the retrieved information.

 How Can AWS Support Your Retrieval-Augmented Generation Requirements?

 AWS SageMaker further complements the RAG framework by providing machine learning capabilities that support model training and deployment.
 With SageMaker, developers can make, train, and adjust machine learning models on a large scale.
-This makes sure the AI can keep learning from new data, which helps the RAG system work better over time.
+This ensures the AI can keep learning from new data, which helps the RAG system work better over time.
 Integrating these services can lead to a well-rounded architecture tailored for RAG applications.

 Conclusion